 Report the Incident.
 A police report may be admissible as evidence in court, but the information it contains will be invaluable to your attorney.
 These reports tend to document details and eyewitness accounts that are likely to get lost or forgotten over time.
 Your attorney will use these details as the basis for a thorough and in-depth investigation into your crash.

 Get Medical Help.
 Some bicycle accident injuries can pose a serious threat to your health if they are left untreated.
 Seeing a doctor will help to make sure that you are safe.
 The report that your doctor creates during your visit will help to prove that your injuries were caused by your bicycle accident.

 Don’t Talk to Insurance Companies.
 Insurance companies may be quick to offer you an early settlement.
 When you are trying to make ends meet and cover your medical bills, this immediate offer may be attractive.
 It is important to resist the urge to accept these early offers.
 Insurance companies aren’t on your side and don’t have your best interest at heart.
 These early offers won’t be enough to cover the full extent and costs of your injury.

 Call a Lawyer.
 Your chances of recovering a meaningful settlement or award increase when you hire an attorney to handle your case.
 At the Law Offices of John Rapillo, our personal injury attorneys have the experience, knowledge, and passion necessary to get make sure that you are fairly compensated for your injuries.

-Experienced Orange County Bicycle Accident Attorneys
+Speak With An Experienced Orange County Bicycle Accident Attorney Today

 If you’ve been injured in an Orange County bicycle accident call the Law Offices of John Rapillo for help.
 Our bicycle accident attorneys have more than 35 years of legal experience and have seen, first-hand, the impact a meaningful settlement can have on accident victims.
 We have helped thousands of accident victims recover millions in compensation, and we are confident that we can help you, too.